MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/voice-input-in-unity.md

 **Namespace:** *UnityEngine.Windows.Speech*<br>
 **Types**: *DictationRecognizer*, *SpeechError*, *SpeechSystemStatus*

 Use the DictationRecognizer to convert the user's speech to text.
 The DictationRecognizer exposes [dictation](../../design/voice-input.md#dictation) functionality and supports registering and listening for hypothesis and phrase completed events, so you can give feedback to your user both while they speak and afterwards.
 Start() and Stop() methods respectively enable and disable dictation recognition.
 Once done with the recognizer, it should be disposed using Dispose() method to release the resources it uses.
-It will release these resources automatically during garbage collection at an additional performance cost if they are not released prior to that.
+It will release these resources automatically during garbage collection at an additional performance cost if they aren't released before that.

 There are only a few steps needed to get started with dictation:
 1. Create a new DictationRecognizer